Target Population: General

-- Prepare and securely submit clinician approved, electronic reports to the national Vaccine Adverse Event Reporting System (VAERS).
+- Prepare and securely submit clinician-approved electronic reports to the national VAERS.
+(Achieved)

-- Comprehensively evaluate ESP:VAERS performance in a randomized trial and compare it with existing VAERS and Vaccine Safety Datalink data.
+- Comprehensively evaluate ESP:VAERS performance in a randomized trial and in comparison to existing VAERS and Vaccine Safety Datalink data.
+(Not Achieved)